-Also remember that life is busy and it’s easy to miss announcements via email and other means.
-So use Social Media to announce to and remind your audience of any customer loyalty programs or discounts you have.
+Also, remember that life is busy and it’s easy to miss announcements via email and other means.
+So, use Social Media to announce and remind your audience of any customer loyalty programs or discounts you have.
 Answer any request.

-Most people prefer having Social Media apps installed and running all the time on their smart-phones, than email apps; so use that on your benefit.
+Most people prefer having Social Media apps installed and running all the time on their smartphones than email apps; so, use that to your benefit.
 If you show that you appreciate them and their business, they will more likely be loyal to you.